noahehall/theBookOfNoah/_javascript.md

     - avoid forced synchronous layouts and layout thrashing by reading style values before making style changes
     - reduce paitn areas through layer promotino and orchestration of animations
     - use chrome devtools paint profiler to asses paint complexity and cost; reduce where you can
+  13. use devtools to identify paint bottlenecks: rendering > show paint rectangles
+    - chrome will flash teh screen green whenever painting happens
+    - if you see the whole screen flash green, or areas of the screen that you think shouldnt be painted, you should dig alittle further
+    - you can also use the *paint profiler* to get more in-depth information
+  14. promote elements that move/fade to a new layer
+    - reduces the impact and complexity of repainting those elements
+    - be careful, as each layer requires both memory and management
+      - use DevTools to confirm that doing so has given you a performance benefit.
+Don't promote elements without profiling.
+      - On High DPI screens elements that are fixed position are automatically promoted to their own compositor layer.
+This is not the case on low DPI devices because the promotion changes text rendering from subpixel to grayscale, and layer promotion needs to be done manually.
+        + only promote to new layer on **low-dpi* devices
+      ```
+        // chrome, opera, firefox
+          .moving-element {
+            will-change: transform;
+          }
+        // safari, mobile safari
+          .moving-element {
+            transform: translateZ(0);
+          }
+      ```
+  15. simplify paint complexity
+    - anything that involves blur (e.g. shadow) costs more than other painting resources
+    - Ask yourself if it’s possible to use a cheaper set of styles or alternative means to get to your end result.
+    - Where you can you always want to avoid paint during animations in particular,
 #### image optimizations
   1. images often account for most of the downloaded bytes on a page
   2. when to use which image type